Beebe Springs Wildlife Area

 HIGH POINT : 930 ft.

 Beebe Springs Wildlife Area is a 200 acre former orchard on the banks of the Columbia River that has undergone extensive rehabilitation to improve salmon and steelhead spawning habitat.
 There are a number of short, but connected trails throughout the main wildlife area and you will find steel sculptures of Native Americans, interpretive signs and benches interspersed throughout the area.
 Included is Buddy’s pond, which allows free fishing for anyone under the age of 12.
 Across Highway 97 is another section of the park located on a hillside with 3 additional trails.
+Specific information about this area can be found under my Cultus Jim & Chelan Bob trip report.

 Directions